Looking after ourselves as listeners so that we can sustain our capacity to listen for the long haul.

 The Window of Tolerance (WOT) is a useful model developed by Dan Siegal to help us recognise nervous system feedback and learn to tolerate higher levels of arousal, thus increasing the time we spend regulated.

 The window of tolerance model is based on our stress physiology.
-So when our nervous system registers a stressor, our brains activate a stress response and prepare our bodies to fight, flee or freeze.
+So, when our nervous system registers a stressor, our brains activate a stress response and prepare our bodies to fight, flee or freeze.
 If we get stuck in any of these responses, we are said to be outside of our WOT, either in hyperarousal (fight or flight) or hypoarousal (freeze).

-As we start to tune into our experience of being regulated versus being dysregulated, and become more aware of the stressors that move us between these states, we can learn to take steps to return to regulation.
+As we start to tune into our experience of being regulated, versus being dysregulated, and become more aware of the stressors that move us between these states, we can learn to take steps to return to regulation.

-It is important to debunk the myth that being regulated is synonymous with being calm, it's not.
-It means the capacity to move fluidly
+It is important to debunk the myth that being regulated is synonymous with being calm.
+It's not.
+It means having capacity to move fluidly between states of nervous system arousal.

-The Window of Tolerance as it applies to listening.
+The Window of Tolerance as it applies to listening

 When we are inside the WOT our listening is likely to be engaged and relaxed, a mixture of responsive and easeful.
-We will be able to process content, be aware of our feelings, stay present to ourselves and the other and recover well from moments of feeling activated.
+We will be able to process content, be aware of our feelings, stay present to ourselves and the other, and recover well from moments of feeling activated.

 Inside of hyperarousal we will start to see patterns of dominating or avoiding contact.
 We might interrupt or finish the person's sentences, or we might find our attention has wandered onto something else altogether.

-"When a suicidal student shared that they would have ended their life that day had I not invited
+"When a suicidal student shared that they would have ended their life that day, had I not invited

 to meet with them, I could feel my nervous system move out of my window of tolerance into hyperarousal.
 I became shaky, sweaty and started to stutter over my words.
 In response

-I allowed myself to pause, sat back in my seat to ground myself and lengthened the exhale
+I allowed myself to pause, sat back in my seat to ground myself, and lengthened the exhale

 of my next two breaths.
 By being able to recognise and restabilse my nervous system

-response, I was able to stay present and explore the students experience rather than
+response, I was able to stay present and explore the student's experience, rather than

 jumping to conclusions.
 It transpired they were less at risk to themselves than